mapfde/cieb/CompIndex/CompIndex-generated.md

       * Knows that anything can be named with URIs, such as agents, places, events, artifacts, and concepts
    * RDF data model
       * Knows the subject-predicate-object component structure of a triple
-      * Understands the difference between literals and non-literals
+      * Understands that URIs and literals denote things in the world ("resources") real, imagined, or conceptual
-      * Understands that any URI or literal denotes some "thing" in the world whether real, imagined, or conceptual; and, all things are called "resources"
+      * Understands the difference between literals and non-literal resources
-      * Understands that "resources" may be divided into groups called classes and the members of a class are known as instances of the class (rdf:type)
+      * Understands that resources are declared members (instances) of classes using the property rdf:type
       * Understands the use of datatypes and language tags with literals
-      * Understands blank nodes and their appropriate use
+      * Understands blank nodes and their uses
-      * Formulates QNames as a shorthand mechanism in writing prefixes for long URIs
+      * Understands that QNames define shorthand prefixes for long URIs
          * Uses prefixes for URIs in RDF specifications and data
       * Understands the concept of the named graph
-      * Can articulate differences between the RDF abstract data model and the XML and relational models
+      * Articulates differences between the RDF abstract data model and the XML and relational models
       * Understands the use of RDF Schema to create and interpret RDF vocabularies
       * Understands the RDF abstract data model as a directed labeled graph
       * Knows graphic conventions for depicting RDF-based models
          * Can use graphing or modeling software to share those models with others
    * Related data models
-      * Distinguishes validation schemas (eg, XML) and inferencing schemas (eg, RDF Schema) and their respective benefits
+      * Grasps essential differences between schemas for syntactic validation (e.g., XML) and for inferencing (RDF Schema)
       * Differentiates hierarchical document models (eg, XML) and graph models (RDF)
    * RDF serialization
-      * Distinguishes the RDF abstract data model and its concrete serializations
+      * Distinguishes the RDF abstract data model and concrete serializations of RDF data
          * Expresses RDF data in Turtle syntax
          * Expresses RDF data in RDFa syntax
-      * Understands RDF serializations and graphical representations as just alternative ways to encode a given set of triples (RDF graph)
+      * Understands RDF serializations as interchangeable encodings of a given set of triples (RDF graph)
          * Uses tools to convert RDF data between different serializations

 ### Fundamentals of Linked Data